RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

   --> Let's generate **3 pseudotime trajectory slurm job; one for Granule, one for MLI1, one for MLI2 trajectory**

---> Different parameter per trajectory: XXXY
+--> Different parameter per trajectory:
+  --> pseudotime_allCells_v1_MLI1: Not good, starting point is the weird patch of cells (from p35 Kcnc1) outside MLI1 cluster... *Need to get rid of these cells!
+Increase QC filtering*